zulfaha/sql-customer-analytics/README.md

 ## 1. Summary

 An exploratory SQL analysis of 99,000+ real Brazilian e-commerce orders [from the Olist public dataset on Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
-The goal was to answer practical business questions a data analyst might actually be asked, covering customer geography, operations, logistics, revenue, and retention.
+My goal was to answer practical business questions a data analyst might actually be asked, covering customer geography, operations, logistics, revenue, and retention.

 All queries are written in PostgreSQL.